kingluo/pgcat/README.md

 ## Architecture

-pgcat is based on logical decoding, and reuses the publication part and pgouput output plugin of the pg built-in logical replication.
+pgcat is based on logical decoding, and reuses the publication part and pgoutput output plugin of the pg built-in logical replication.

-Instead of worker processes and low-level row ingression, pgcat uses sql template to apply high-level sql commands, so it could make largest compatibility on target table type.
+Instead of worker processes and low-level row ingression, pgcat uses sql templates to apply high-level sql commands, so it could make largest compatibility on target table type.
 It is written in golang and runs in separate process.